About the Teacher

 the British Wheel of Yoga (BWY) whilst still working.
 The aim when I qualified, I would give up my day job and try yoga teaching full time, which in the late 80's was quite a risk and unusual.
-Well that was 30 years ago and here I am still teaching and of course still My initial training was with The British Wheel of Yoga Teacher Training (Dip.
+Well that was over 30 years ago and here I am still teaching and of course My initial training was with The British Wheel of Yoga Teacher Training (Dip.
 BWY);